mwl10/ML_LIB_CS6350/DecisionTree/README.md

 This function returns the accuracy of our adaboost stump ensemble across the input dataset.

 ############################################################################################################

-The run.sh file prints the results for these experiments, but
+The run.sh file prints the results for these experiments, but doesn't run the tree learning as it is quite a timely process